2019 Vault Rankings

 Viacom's cash position strengthened slightly in 2018, ending the year $168 million higher at $1.6 billion.
 The company's operations produced cash of $1.8 billion, while its investing activities used $224 million and its financing activities used $1.4 billion.
 Viacom's primary cash uses were debt repayments ($1.0 billion), dividend payouts ($322 million), capital expenditures ($178 million), and acquisitions ($122 million).

-Viacom's strategy to boost stagnant business performance is three-fold: grow margins and market share in its core business; transition to next-gen platforms; and diversify its core business.
+Before the merger, Viacom's strategy to boost stagnant business performance was three-fold: grow margins and market share in its core business; transition to next-gen platforms; and diversify its core business.

 To sharpen its focus, it identified certain brands -- Nickelodeon, MTV, BET, Comedy Central, and Paramount Network -- as its key flagships that will receive a greater share of investment.
 The five have distinct brand propositions, serve a wide and diverse customer base with Viacom-owned content, and have multi-platform distribution potential.
 On the other hand, Viacom is scaling back its motion picture business to produce films with stronger targeting on particular audiences.